My Husband’s First Furniture Makeover

 Here is the makeover in my husband’s words.

-Preparing The Dresser For Paint
+Preparing The Dresser

 First, I removed the old hardware.
-There was a metal plate attached to the dresser, and I removed that too.
+There was a metal plate attached to the dresser, and I removed that, too.

-I help with cleaning the inside of the dressers often since my wife hates the thought of being surprised by a spider…so I was still in my comfort zone while doing this part of the process…haha
+I help with cleaning the inside of the dressers often since my wife hates the thought of being surprised by a spider…so I was still in my comfort zone while doing this part of the process…haha Learn more on how to clean furniture before painting here.

 Removing The Old Damaged Finish